The Empowerment Project:

 Health Partnerships for Successful Aging with SCI

-The Empowerment Project is a new program within the University of Washington Department of Rehabilitation Medicine designed to foster healthy aging after SCI and reduce SCI survivors' vulnerability to medical problems that can decrease their independence and quality of life as they get older.
-Funded through a three-year Quality of Life grant award from the Craig H. Neilsen Foundation, the project is directed by Maria Regina Reyes, MD, associate professor and medical director of the UW Medicine SCI Rehabilitation Program.
+The Empowerment Project is a program within the University of Washington Department of Rehabilitation Medicine designed to foster healthy aging and good quality of life after SCI.
+Funded through a three-year Creating Opportunity and Independence Portfolio Sustainable Impact Project grant from the Craig H. Neilsen Foundation, the project is directed by Maria Regina Reyes, MD, associate professor in the UW Department of Rehabilitation Medicine.

 The Empowerment Project is tackling the challenge of healthy aging with SCI by creating and pioneering two new clinical and educational programs: